Taylor Swift Confirms ME!: New Song and Music Video Featuring Brendon Urie Out Tonight

 It's the final countdown, Swifties.

 After almost 13 days of anticipation, Taylor Swift confirmed on Thursday via an Instagram Story that a "song" and "new music" were coming.
-She teased her upcoming release even more in an interview with Robin Roberts on the live 2019 NFL Draft on ABC.
+She teased her upcoming release even more in an interview with Robin Roberts on the 2019 NFL Draft on ABC in Nashville.

 Before giving out all the details, she joked she wouldn't miss this "amazing" event, adding, "I've lived here for 15 years and I have never seen anything like this.
 Hey Guys!"

 The 29-year-old pop star stunned in a bright rainbow-colored mini dress by Retrofete Gabrielle, as she spoke to Roberts, where she finally revealed her new song with Brendon Urie of Panic!
-At The Disco.
+At The Disco, which drops at midnight.

 "It's going to be a new song and music video," she shared.
-"The song is called "ME!" and it's featuring Bendon Urie of Panic! at the Disco."
+"The song is called "ME!" and it's featuring Brendon Urie of Panic! at the Disco."

 Hours before the interview, Swift made a surprise appearance at a presentation of a trippy new mural in her hometown of Nashville.

-It depicts a massive, pastel and colorful butterfly whose wings bear images of cats—a common Swift staple—flowers, hearts and stars and the word "ME!," which was added just before the singer joined the crowd there, posed for pics at the mural and took selfies with fans.
+The mural depicts a massive, pastel and colorful butterfly whose wings bear images of cats—a common Swift staple—flowers, hearts and stars and the word "ME!," which was added just before the singer joined the crowd, where she posed for pics and took selfies with fans.

 "This was one clue, we've got another clue coming tonight on ABC.
 So make sure to watch," she teased earlier today on her Instagram Story.

-In addition to her mural and reveal on ABC, earlier in the evening fans noticed that a "ME!" music video was registered on YouTube.
+In addition to her mural, earlier in the evening fans noticed that a "ME!" music video was registered on YouTube.
 On it, it featured Urie.
-Moreover, a new image of "Me!" was placed on a billboard.
-The clues were staring at us in the face all day!
+Moreover, a new image Taylor with the words "Me!" was placed on a billboard.

+Furthermore, she also dropped several other clues about it, in the form of pastel and other colorful images on Instagram.
+She has also worn flowing, chiffon pastel dresses during her appearances in recent days.

+Basically, the clues were staring at us in the face this whole time.
+"It's always been there," Taylor said of her many hints.
+"It's just gotten more fun as time has passed."

 On April 13, Swift, who has in recent years revamped her sound and image with every new release, posted on social media a countdown clock that counts down to April 26 at midnight ET, suggesting new music was on the way.